 “I was a foundling," says in the present.
 "They raised me in the fighting corps.
 I was treated as one of their own.
 When I came of age, I was sworn to the Creed.
 The only record of my family name was in the registers of Mandalore.
 Moff Gideon was an ISB Officer during the purge.
 That’s how I know it’s him.”

 Moff Gideon, then, is not just another Imperial stooge — this seems a bit personal.
-It's also the first time that the ISB (Imperial Security Bureau) has been mentioned in live-action.
+It's also the first time that the ISB (Imperial Security Bureau) has been mentioned in live action.
 Our heroes are still in trouble, though, but thankfully IG-11 speeds into the square and guns down everything and everyone in his path while Baby Yoda laughs.
 Cara, Mando, and Karga join in the fight, with Mando going one-on-one with a Death Trooper and using the E-Web to take out more troopers.
-Moff Gideon struts up and takes several shots at Mando, before shooting an explosive device near his feet which puts Mando down.
+Moff Gideon struts up and takes several shots at Mando, before shooting an explosive device near his feet that puts Mando down.

 I AM NOT A LIVING THING

-Worry, you must not — Baba Yoda has this one.
-Our adorable little hero uses the force to hold back the flames, and then blast the flametrooper out of the door.
+Worry you must not — Baba Yoda has this one.
+Our adorable little hero uses the Force to hold back the flames and then blast the flametrooper out of the door.
 Cara takes him into her care, and she exits into the sewers with Karga.
 Mando is left with IG-11 to take care of him, the last thing he'd ever want.
 Here's where the season-long arc of Mando's droid hatred really pays off.

 IG-11 can heal Mando, but he has to take that dang helmet off.
-Mando of course refuses, saying, "No living this has seen me without my helmet since I swore the Creed."
+Mando of course refuses, saying, "No living thing has seen me without my helmet since I swore the Creed."
 That's when IG-11 delivers one of the most killer lines this series has given thus far —"I am not a living thing."

-The helmet comes off, and finally...
+The helmet comes off, and finally ...
 Pedro Pascal, everyone.
 Of all of the beings that could be present for the first reveal of him without his helmet, it is fascinating and perfect that the moment happened with a droid.
 IG-11 applies a Bacta Spray and Mando starts to heal.
 They soon catch up with the others in the tunnels, and come across a pile of Mandalorian helmets and armor.
 Before Mando can lose his temper at Karga about this, the Armorer steps in and calms things down.

 SORCERERS CALLED JEDI

 The Armorer takes them back to what is left of her foundry, telling Mando that when they all saved him in Chapter 3, they revealed themselves.
 The Imperials closed in on them quickly, but she thinks a few of their number escaped.
-The Armorer refuses to leave but does ask to see Baby Yoda... just to see what all of the fuss (and the memes) are about.
+The Armorer refuses to leave but does ask to see Baby Yoda ... just to see what all of the fuss (and the memes) are about.
 She says it looks helpless, but Mando reveals it's the lil guy (or gal) that helped him defeat the Mudhorn, and that it can move objects with its mind.

 The Armorer then drops some big knowledge bombs on the group, touching on some history about the Mandalorians we've heard a little of before.
-"The songs of eons past tell of battles between Mandalore the Great, and an order of sorcerers called Jedi that fought with such powers."
-This is the first time that the term 'Jedi' has been said on this show, and it was like having an injection of happiness.
+"The songs of eons past tell of battles between Mandalore the Great and an order of sorcerers called Jedi that fought with such powers."
+This is the first time that the term "Jedi" has been said on this show, and it was like having an injection of happiness.
 Mandos and Jedi have a long history of fighting each other, and though stories in Legends have gone into further detail about these wars, we haven't gotten much of it in the new canon.
-What we do know about their battles of old ties directly into an object of great significance... one that we may even see by the end of the episode.
+What we do know about their battles of old ties directly into an object of great significance ... one that we may even see by the end of the episode.

 The antagonistic nature of the Mandos and Jedi is driven home when the Armorer says, "Its kind were enemies, but this individual is not."
 She names Baby Yoda a foundling, and says by creed it is now in Mando's care.
 It is his duty to reunite him with his own kind.The what and the where of that?
 No one knows.
 Great start.